Waterfalling Near Toronto

 If you can't travel to a real waterfall, you can still get a falling water fix from these artificial ones.
 And if you are really stuck, you can always look for rapids, which can also be found in areas without bedrock.
 These still let you enjoy the sound of rushing water.
 Creative photographers can turn these in to nice photographs.
 Even the long exposure technique

 can be used to great effect at these locations.

 Hardcore Urban Adventures: Looking for bedrock outcrops in western GTA river valleys.

 I used to claim that there were no natural waterfalls in the urban parts of the GTA.
 I grew up in central York Region, and can say with almot 100% certainty that bedrock is not exposed at surface in York Region or Durham Region.
 This is because the glaciers dumped tens of metres of soil and sediment

 on top of the local bedrock surface.

 In contrast, there ARE bedrock exposures in Toronto, and a few more more in Mississauga.
-And contrary to my long-standing claims, there IS a waterfall in the city of Toronto!
+And contrary to my long-standing claims, there IS a natural waterfall in the city of Toronto!